aurelasakaj-hub/air-quality-sensor-calibration/README.md

 MATLAB analysis of electrochemical sensors for airborne measurements of CO, NO, NO2 and O3.

-This repository contains code from my MSc thesis at the Institute for Geophysics and Meteorology, University of Cologne.
+This repository contains a cleaned and refactored version of the analysis workflow from my MSc thesis at the Institute for Geophysics and Meteorology, University of Cologne.

 The work focused on calibrating low-cost electrochemical gas sensors against reference instruments and applying the calibration to measurements collected during an airborne field campaign in Germany.